pen-lang/pen/doc/src/references/language/packages.md

   - Currently, only [Git](https://git-scm.com/) is supported as a VCS.
 - Directories with [package configuration files](#package-configuration) on file systems

+During builds of packages, the language's build system automatically download and initialize their dependency packages based on their URLs.

 ## Package types

 There are 3 package types: application, library, and system.
 Those types are specified in [package configuration files](#package-configuration).